-done in one month by the printing facilities of the AEF Adjutant General.
-Considering that the code contained approximately 30,000 words and phrases, accompanied by code groups consisting of fivefigure groups and four-letter groups, the task completed represents a remarkable achievement by a field printing organization, and I believe that this was the largest and most comprehensive code book ever compiled and printed by an army in the field.
+In addition to the foregoing series of codes were certain others that should be mentioned, as for example, a short code of 2-letter code groups to be used by front line troops as an emergency code; a short code list for reporting casualties; a telephone code for disguising the names of commanding officers and their units, and so on.
+But there was in addition to all the foregoing, one large code that must be mentioned, a code to meet the requirements for secure transmission of messages among the higher commands in the field and between these and GHQ.
+This was a task of considerable magnitude and required several months' study of messages, confidential papers concerning organizations, replacements, operations, and of military documents of all sorts.
+The code was to be known as the AEF Staff Code.
+In May 1918, the manuscript of this code was sent to press, and the printing job was done in one month by the printing facilities of the AEF Adjutant General.
+Considering that the code contained approximately 30,000 words and phrases, accompanied by code groups consisting of 5-figure groups and 4-letter groups, the task completed represents a remarkable achievement by a field printing organization, and I believe that this was the largest and most comprehensive codebook ever compiled and printed by an army in the field.
 More than 50,000 telegraphic combinations were sent in tests in order to cast out combinations liable to error in transmission.
 One thousand copies of this code were printed and bound.
 With this code, as a superencipherment system, there were issued from time to time "distortion tables."
-There remains only to be said that the war was over before this code could be given a good workout, but I have no doubt that during the few months it was in effect it served a very useful purpose.
+There remains only to be said that the war was over before this code could be given a good work out, but I have no doubt that during the few months it was in effect it served a very useful purpose.
 Moreover, the excellent vocabulary was later used as a skeleton for a new War Department Telegraph Code to replace the edition of 1915.

-One more code remains to be mentioned: a "Radio Service Code," the first of its kind in the American army.
-This was prepared in October, to be used instead of a French code of a similiar nature.
-Finally, anticipating the possible requirement for codes for use by the Army of Occupation, a series of three small codes, identical in format with the wartime trench codes of the River and Lake series, was prepared and printed.
-They were named simply Field Codes No.1, 2, and 3 but were never issued because there turned out to be no need for them in the quietude in Germany after the Army of Occupation marched into former enemy, but now very friendly, territory.
+One more code remains to be mentioned: a "Radio Service Code," the first of its kind in the American Army.
+This was prepared in October, to be used instead of a French code of similar nature.
+Finally, anticipating the possible requirement for codes for use by the Army of Occupation, a series of three small codes, identical in format with the war time trench codes of the River and Lake series, was prepared, and printed.
+They were named simply Field Codes No. 1, 2 and 3 but were never issued because there turned out to be no need for them in the quietude in Germany after the Army of Occupation marched into former enemy, but now very friendly, territory.

-I will bring this lecture to a close now by referring those of you who might wish to learn more about the successes and exploits of the cryptographic organization of the American Expeditionary Forces in World War I to my monograph entitled American Army Field Codes in the American Expeditionary Forces during the First World War (Government Printing Office, 1942).
+I will bring this lecture to a close now by referring those of you, who might wish to learn more about the successes and exploits of the cryptographic organization of the AEF in World War I, to my monograph entitled American Army Field Codes in the American Expeditionary Forces during the First World War, Government Printing Office, 1942.
+Copies are on file in the Office of Training Services.
 In that monograph you will find many details of interest which I have had to omit in this talk, together with many photographs of the codes and ciphers produced and used not only by the AEF but also by our allies and enemies during that conflict.